jaredgorski/StructUI/README.md

 // when its corresponding navigation element is activated, much like single-clicking a file in MacOS'
 // Finder opens a display pane with details about the file.
 Nesting files in directories (via `childNodes`)
-// results in nested panes within FinderUI. import File from '../components/file';
+// results in nested panes within FinderUI. import FileDisplay from '../components/FileDisplay';
-import SubFile1 from '../components/subfile1';
+import SubFile1Display from '../components/SubFile1Display';
-import SubFile2 from '../components/subfile2';
+import SubFile2Display from '../components/SubFile2Display';

 const finderUIConfig = {
   nodes: {                                // -> `nodes` are directories and files
     myDirectory: {                        // -> directories can hold multiple directories and/or files within them
       label: 'my directory',              // -> `label` defines the node's title in FinderUI
       childNodes: {                       // -> `childNodes` is where sub-directories/files are defined for a given
         subfile1: {                       //     directory
           label: 'subfile1',
           display: {                      // -> files are denoted by the lack of `childNodes` and the presence of `display`
-            component: SubFile1,      // -> the `display`property can load an imported component (class or function) },                          //    when its node is selected },
+            component: SubFile1Display,   // -> the `display`property can load an imported component (class or function) },                              //    when its node is selected },
         subfile2: {
           label: 'subfile2',
           display: {
-            component: SubFile2,
+            component: SubFile2Display,
           },
         },
       },